The old city of Dubrovnik is possibly one of the best photography locations in the world.

 If you have the time, do a guided tour.
 This will help you get your bearings within the walled city, load you up with plenty of useful information about Dubrovnik and help you assess the lighting and crowd conditions.
-If not, just go for a walk before you start snapping.
+Also, try and pop into the tourist office and pick up a city map of old Dubrovnik town and just go for a walk before you start snapping.
 With narrow streets and high walls, you will come up against various lighting challenges, especially on a bright day.

 If you go for a tour or walk, stop to look at the postcard racks.
 This will give you some inspiration for angles and lighting scenarios.

 Dubrovnik Old Town – Outside The Walled City

 There are so many fantastic vantage points for shooting this beautiful walled city from outside.
 You shouldn’t have a problem getting stunning Dubrovnik pictures any time of day.